 If you’d rather not rely on a bag of packaged slaw mix, simply shred several cups of cabbage and a cup or so of carrots.
 For added intrigue, julienne a Granny Smith or chop some raw snow peas into matchsticks and toss them into the mix.

-- 1. In a serving bowl, whisk together the mayonnaise, maple syrup, lemon juice, vinegar, salt, and pepper to taste.
-Mix until well blended.
+- In a serving bowl, whisk together the mayonnaise, maple syrup, lemon juice, vinegar, salt, and pepper to taste until well combined.

-- 2. Add the coleslaw mix and toss evenly with tongs until well coated.
+- Add the coleslaw mix and toss evenly until everything is coated.

-- 3. Refrigerate the slaw for at least 1 hour to let the flavors meld.
-(May be covered and refrigerated for up to 1 day.)
+- Cover and refrigerate the coleslaw for at least 1 hour and up to 1 day to let the flavors meld.

-- 4. Toss the coleslaw well before before serving.
-If desired, garnish the bowl with a sprinkle of parsley.
+- Toss the coleslaw well before before serving.
+If desired, sprinkle a little extra parsley on top just before serving.

 Nutrition information is automatically calculated, so should only be used as an approximation.